unleashalicia/final_transmissions/README.md

 * jWebAudio.js
 * noSleep.js
 * AR.js
+* node.js
 ```

 ## Deployment

-Add additional notes about how to deploy this on a live system
+www.finaltransmissions.com

+You will need an android phone in order to run this application to it's full potential.
+It can be accessed on a desktop, but some features will be limited.

 # Contributing